MrBitBucket/preppy-mirror/docs/index.rst

     sex = 'm'
     html = mymodule.get(name, sex)

 ``getModule`` returns a Python module object.
-On first call, or when templates are edited, this will generate a .pyc file, just as a Python module does (assuming you have write access to the disk).
-This module contains a function, ``get``, which implements your template.
+On first call, or when templates are edited, this will generate a a python module.
+A savepyc argument allows saving the module as a compiled python module, but normally the module is just stored in a cache keyed on the prep source or path.
+This module contains a function, ``get`` or ``getOutput``, which implements your template.
 The function accepts the parameters which you specified at the top of the prep file, and returns a (non-Unicode, 8-bit) string.
+The ``getOutput`` function just allows a dictionary to be passed.

 This is preppy's key design idea:  we try to make a preppy template as much like a python function as possible.